 top of page

-Hi, I’m Amy — a counsellor based in Rayleigh, Essex, offering in-person and online therapy for anxiety, confidence, emotional overwhelm, and self-doubt.
+I’m Amy — a therapist based in Rayleigh, Essex, offering in-person and online therapy for anxiety, overthinking and relationships.

 • We go at your pace - no rushing, no pressure.